-Title Project aims to change alcohol habits Degree of recognition Regional Media name/outlet Kalgoorlie Miner Media type Country Australia Date 29/08/08 Description THE Kalgoorlie Alcohol Action Project is producing a local advertising campaign to promote the harmful effects of excessive alcohol consumption and provide long-term benefits for Kalgoorlie-Boulder.
+Title Project aims to change alcohol habits Degree of recognition Regional Media name/outlet Kalgoorlie Miner Media type Country/Territory Australia Date 29/08/08 Description THE Kalgoorlie Alcohol Action Project is producing a local advertising campaign to promote the harmful effects of excessive alcohol consumption and provide long-term benefits for Kalgoorlie-Boulder.

 The organisation is distributing a survey aimed at people between the ages of 18 and 35 in the hope of determining the most affective way to advertise the issue.